 Choreographing all you want to get done into a seamless schedule, especially if you're visiting multiple cities or countries, can be a massive challenge.
 Make it easier by creating a list of everything you want to see or do in your locale.
 Then put the list in priority order.
-To help estimate how long an activity will take, or how long it will take to get there, consult a guidebook or check out online message boards for perspectives from other travelers who've been there and done that.
+To help estimate how long an activity will take, or how long it will take to get there, consult a guidebook or check out online forums or reviews for perspectives from other travelers who've been there and done that.
 This will make it easier for you to feel out what you can and cannot accomplish during, say, three nights in Montreal.

 Research events happening in your destination while you'll be there (tourist board websites are good for this -- they usually have events calendars), and plan accordingly.
 There may be a nifty festival that you want to slot into your schedule, or, at the opposite extreme, you may want to avoid a certain part of town if it's going to be crowded or blocked off.

 Also note local holidays coinciding with your trip, which can affect transportation schedules, business opening hours, etc.